Ginger for Babies – Health Benefits and Safety Measures

 Is It Safe to Give Ginger to Babies?

-Ginger is believed to be quite safe for infants.
-Yet, if administered in excess, it can result in a ton of health complications.
-Once your baby has crossed the 9-month milestone and started eating solids, you can start giving ginger in small amounts.
+Ginger is believed to be relatively safe for infants.
+(2) Yet, if administered in excess, it can result in many health complications.
+Once your baby has crossed the 9-month milestone and started eating solids, you can give ginger in small amounts.

 Nutritional Value of Ginger

-In just 100 g of ginger root, the following concentration of nutritive ingredients can be observed.
+In just 100 g of ginger root, the following concentration of nutritional ingredients can be observed.

-In addition, ginger also contains various biochemical compounds such as curcumin, camphene, terpenes, limonene, and many others.
+In addition, ginger also contains various biochemical compounds such as choline, (3) curcumin, camphene, terpenes, limonene, and many others.

 Although ginger is most commonly used to relieve cough in babies, it has other benefits, too.